berkeleyGamedev/DecalWebsite/pages/labs/lab4/lab4.md

 We encourage you to explore the linked Script References.
 There are a lot of similar methods that we will not be covering that you may find useful!

 ### Singletons
 A singleton, as you may or may not have learned from other classes, is an object that there is only one of.
 This is a really useful model for **centralized systems** in your game.
-Some good examples of scripts where this may be useful include: *SpawnManager, PlayerData, LevelLoader* {: .note}
+Some good examples of scripts where this may be useful include: *SpawnManager, PlayerData, LevelLoader*

+{: .note}
-> These are made up names to get the idea across.
+> These are made up names to get the idea across...

+![](images/image4.jpg)
 So how do we make a singleton?
 Easy!

-![](images/image4.jpg)
 Let’s break this down.
 - First off this is not a true singleton in that you could technically make more of them by attaching this script to more objects, but this does not matter for our use case
 - Public means all scripts anywhere can access this variable
 - Static means all Score script objects share the same **st** variable
     - It also means you can access this shared **st** variable using **Score.st**
         - This is nice because there are no **GetComponent**s or **GameObject.Find**s required!
 - **We do this in `Awake()` because `Awake()` is guaranteed to happen before `Start()` which is a place where this singleton might get used**

 {: .important}
-    If another script tries to reference **Score.st** from within an `Awake()` there is no guarantee that **Score.st** will be assigned yet!!!
+>If another script tries to reference **Score.st** from within an `Awake()` there is no guarantee that **Score.st** will be assigned yet!!!
 (It will only work sometimes)

 {: .note}
 >We use a short variable name (**st** short for singleton in this case) to make future uses in other scripts cleaner and easier to read [but you can name it whaterver you want].